Easy Felt Crafts: Handkerchief Valet

 Pin one end of each ribbon to the edge of the felt.

 Position the ribbon 2 1/2 to 3 inches from the corner of the square.

 If the ribbon has a right (shiny) and wrong (dull) side, place the right side down toward the handkerchief.

 Pin two ribbons on each side for a total of eight ribbons.

 This handmade handkerchief had two indentations on each side which were used to position the ribbon.

 You may want to adjust the position of your ribbon pieces based on the design of your handkerchief.
-Or,

 Make the tiny seam large enough to insure the ribbon does not pull loose.